romi-v/pilot_project_sql/README.md

 In this project I identified the top paying remote Data Analyst jobs by analyzing all 2023 data job postings.
 I dug deeper into the data set to provide some insights on what skills are necessary for a Data Analyst to have and which specific skills are associated with the best paid positions.

 Analysing the job postings I found out that the most in-demand skills are not always the highest-paid.
-SQL, Python, and Tableau appear frequently in job postings, but they are not in the highest-paying jobs.
+SQL, Python, and Tableau appear frequently in job postings, but they may not be listed in the highest-paying jobs.
 On the other hand PySpark, Bitbucket, and Couchbase dominate high-paying job listings, but don’t appear in the most frequently listed skills.
 → This suggests high specialization means higher salary, while generalist skills (SQL, Python, Excel) are needed in many roles but may not be as lucrative.

 _ChatGPT generated these suggestions based on my SQL query results:_